 You are an advocate of varying language learning content.
 I.e.: If you get bored or if it gets too difficult, quickly grab something else and continue with that.
 But if we do this all the time, isn’t there a danger that we will continue to evade what we should actually learn?

-Many language bloggers advocate the no-English method of language learning, in which someone who learns a language can’t use his native language for translations.
-In your opinion, does this accelerate learning or are they actually shooting themselves in the foot?
+Many language bloggers advocate the no-English method of language learning, in which someone who learns a language can’t use his native tongue for translations.
+In your opinion, does this accelerate learning, or are they actually shooting themselves in the foot?

 What’s the most amazing intercultural experience you’ve had because of speaking another language?

 Steve Kaufmann: I enjoy all the intercultural exchanges that my language learning affords me.
-They are all rewarding, enriching, exciting, fun and positive.
-I can’t really isolated a most amazing experience.
+They are all rewarding, enriching, exciting, fun, and positive.
+I can’t really isolate a most amazing experience.

 Do you have a fixed schedule when it comes to language learning?
 Or do you try to fit your language learning time around your other commitments?

 Steve Kaufmann: I have no fixed schedule when it comes to language learning.
 I listen when I’m in the car or doing the dishes.
 I try to find a half-hour or so to do some reading and LingQing on my iPad.
 I do it when I feel like it.